STP marketing is the cornerstone of modern digital advertising.

 - Psychographic segmentation: Based on factors such as lifestyle, habits, hobbies, activities, etc.

 Of course, more than four segments can be created, but the ones outlined above are the most frequent ones.
-They are then used to decide what type of advertising and what kind of products or services would be most enticing to those segments.
+They are then used to decide what type of advertising and what kind of products or STP customer service would be most enticing to those segments.

-With Sender, audience segmentation is as easy as peeling pease.
-The platform allows advanced yet user-friendly way to group audiences based on multiple different critereas, such as custom fields, conditions, past behaviour, email activity etc.
+Audience segmentation is as easy as peeling peas when you have a right platform for that.
+For instance, Sender allows an advanced yet user-friendly way to group audiences based on multiple different criteria, such as custom fields, conditions, past behavior, email activity, etc.

-When you have created four or more segments, it’s time to find out which are the most valuable.
+When you have created four or more segments, it’s time to find out the most valuable ones.
 Usually, if you’ve been in the business for some time, finding the most profitable ones will be intuitive.

 You can, however, take a different approach and use data to support targeting.
 Certain data points can help you find the ideal segment: